Earl of Bradford

 Earl of Bradford, of Bradford in the County of Salop, (Note: The title of the peerage refers to the ancient hundred of Bradford in Shropshire, and not, as might be assumed, to the city of Bradford, Yorkshire, or the town of Bradford-on-Avon in Wiltshire.) is a title that has been created twice, once in the Peerage of England and once in the Peerage of the United Kingdom.
 It was first created in 1694 for Francis Newport, 2nd Baron Newport.
-However, all the Newport titles became extinct on the death of the fourth Earl in 1762.
+The earldom, along with the other Newport titles, became extinct on the death of the fourth Earl in 1762.

 The earldom was revived in 1815 for Orlando Bridgeman, 2nd Baron Bradford.
 The Bridgeman family had previously succeeded to the Newport estates.